-The international Jane’s Walk community building movement is coming to Scotland with neighbourhood walks in Edinburgh on 6-8 May 2022.
-There are neighbourhood community walks to join, and it’s still possible to offer to host a walk in your area.
+The international Jane’s Walk community building movement is back with neighbourhood walks in Edinburgh on 5-7 May 2023.
+There are neighbourhood community walks to join, and we’d really like offers to host a walk in your area.

-Jane’s Walk, a community-based approach to city building that uses volunteer-led walking tours to make space for people to connect around their neighbourhoods, is coming to Edinburgh this May.
-Sunday Assembly Edinburgh, the city’s ‘secular congregation’, are acting as city hosts to organise and encourage walks on the weekend of 6-8 May 2022 as part of the international Janes Walk Festival.
+Jane’s Walk, a community-based approach to city building that uses volunteer-led walking tours to make space for people to connect around their neighbourhoods, is back in Edinburgh this May.
+Sunday Assembly Edinburgh, the city’s ‘secular congregation’, are again acting as city hosts to organise and encourage walks on the weekend of 5-7 May 2023 as part of the international Janes Walk Festival.

 Jane’s Walks encourage people to share stories about their neighbourhoods, discover unseen aspects of their communities, and use walking as a way to connect with their neighbours.
 They are:

 Jane’s Walk was founded in Toronto in 2006 in honour of community activist Jane Jacobs.
 Over the next decade, the movement saw rapid global uptake.
 In 2017, 1,700 Jane’s Walks took place in 225 cities around the world, spanning 37 countries and 6 continents.
 The movement continues to grow every year.

 In 2022 we teamed up with local walk hosts to offer walks in the West End, Balgreen/Saughton, Willowbrae, Broughton and Stockbridge.
 We hope to expand the range this year.